FlameDrone/TicTacToeTauri/README.md

 # A TicTacToe Game made with Tauri

-First real Project with Rust
+First real Project with Tauri/Rust